HeavyMedl/lists/README.md

 > This module has not yet been relased

-> The beta release of this module will not implement [tail call optimization](http://en.wikipedia.org/wiki/Tail_recursion) on its functions, but latter releases will.
+> The beta release of this module will not implement [tail call optimization](http://en.wikipedia.org/wiki/Tail_recursion) on its functions, but the full release will.

 -----
 api(here)